Table of Contents

 Since June 2019 there has been a robust debate on what an ideal solution should look and behave like.
 Self-regulated organizations (SRO’s) worldwide have been convening regularly around the world with regulators and other stakeholders and weighing their options.

 A handful of companies, most of them experts in their areas, have raised their hands to help the VASP industry with unique solutions.
 As this is new ground for virtual assets, the technology underlying these pioneering compliance tools differ tremendously and can be very hard to compare, let alone understand.

 The leading Travel Rule solutions can broadly be split into one of 3 categories:

 - Blockchain-based Protocol

-Solution 1: Alliance Network (Sygna Bridge)
+Solution Type 1: Alliance Network (Sygna Bridge)